renpy/renpy/sphinx/source/config.rst

     attributes.
 It should return an adjusted tuple, which contains and a potential new set of attributes.

-    As this function may be called during prediction, it should not rely on the image's state.
+    As this function may be called during prediction, it must not rely on any state.

 .. var:: config.after_load_callbacks = [ ... ]